cisaic/Flask-IndexingACurve/README.md

 - point on nxm graph with z-curve (or some other orthant-order-sequence) (?)
 - generate necessary csv/json for sample graphs
 - comment code! clean up! standardize naming!!!

+# Instructions

+If later on, you wish to install this same set of dependencies again, you can install them from this file with the following command: pip install -r requirements.txt